-Get our latest book recommendations, author news, and competitions right to your inbox.
+Get our latest book recommendations, author news, competitions, offers, and other information right to your inbox.

-Books by Paul E. Hardisty
+Paul E. Hardisty

 Canadian Paul Hardisty has spent twenty-five years working all over the world as an engineer, hydrologist and environmental scientist.
 He has roughnecked on oil rigs in Texas, explored for gold in the Arctic, mapped geology in Eastern Turkey (where he was befriended by PKK rebels), and rehabilitated water wells in the wilds of Africa.
 He was in Ethiopia in 1991 as the Mengistu regime fell, and was bumped from one of the last flights out of Addis Ababa by bureaucrats and their families fleeing the rebels.
 In 1993 he survived a bomb blast in a café in Sana’a, and was one of the last Westerners out of Yemen before the outbreak of the 1994 civil war.
 Paul is a university professor and CEO of the Australian Institute of Marine Science (AIMS).